Cyberlane/Cyber-Lane-Jekyll/_posts/2009-02-08-big-update.md

 tags:        [CartoLogix, XNA, .NET]
 description: Another big progress update
 ---
 It's been quite a while since I've made a blog post, I haven't forgot about my blog, however I have been constantly busy with numerous other things!
-I am finally starting to get everything organised, so updates should start to become a bit more regular (finally!).
+I am finally starting to get everything organized, so updates should start to become a bit more regular (finally!).
 {{ more }}
 So let's update some of the projects I currently have running, and their status: